RedBloodCell1/neetcode/README.md

 - I have solved 2 medium problem on leetcode.
 I will continue with merge k sorted lists
 - I will try to do merge sort code again because the question uses that and i have used merge sort before, i just need to remember how
 - Will sleep, See you guys tmr

+# Day 25:

+- Today, i have solved like 6 problem, or even more? like 8?
+4 medium 4 easy on leetcode.
+I struggle a bit on the easy question and on some medium question.
+But i still manage to finish all it.
+Well i got no prove (Or i have and can be seen on my leetcode profile @StudyALot).
+But yeah, thats it for today